24 Jan Executive Spotlight: Mary Barra

 — Mary Barra (@mtbarra) January 22, 2020

-Conclusion: a Voice for GM
+Conclusion: A Brand Advocate for GM

 Is your marketing team ready to get your executive(s) on social media?
 Download our free guide on thought leadership to learn more about why having execs on social can help your brand achieve its business goals.
 In the meantime, why not follow Influential Executive on Instagram for interesting business stats, inspiring leadership quotes from today’s top executives, and more!